jwelch1324/pykeycollect/README.md

 ... is calling TIS/TSM in non-main thread environment, ERROR : This is NOT allowed.
 Please call TIS/TSM in main thread!!!
 ```

 This can be safely ignored for the time being, it is a known bug but it does not interfere with keystroke collection.

+## IMPORTANT NOTE FOR OSX
+Do not close the terminal while running!
+If you close the terminal while running the collector, it will kill the main thread and will not push updates to the log.

 ## Tray Icon
 Once the logger is started, a tray icon with a green/black checkered icon will show up in your system tray (windows) or in the upper left corner status tray (OSX).
 Clicking this icon (right click on windows) will bring up a context menu which allows you to enable/disable the logger, or quit the logger.